KamilDogo/subcriminalip/README.md

 (myenv) $ pip install -r requirements.txt
 ```

 To make use of the tool, you will need to acquire an API key from CriminalIP.
-Once you have obtained the key, open the script subcriminalip.py using your preferred editor and assign it to the api_key variable in config.py file .
+Once you have obtained the key, assign it to the api_key variable in config.py file .
 This ensures that the tool can authenticate and access the CriminalIP API seamlessly.

 ```
 cip_api_key = "******YOUR_API_KEY_HERE*******"